DarkThunder99/Bot-with-Dashboard/README.md

 SESSION_SECRET=YOUR_SESSION_SECRET_(RANDOM_WORDS)
 SECRET=YOUR_BOT_CLIENT_SECRET
 ANALYTICS=YOUR_GOOGLE_TRACKING_ID
-# Note: !majo is the default prefix, you can change it later.
+# Note: >> is the default prefix, you can change it later.
 ```

 ## ☄️ Starting the Bot